What Is Thermal Transfer Printing? Process, Components, & Uses

 END CORE SENSOR

-The End Core Sensor is located inside the Ribbon Unwind and its primary function is to detect lack of motion.
+The End Core Sensor is located inside the Ribbon Unwind, and its primary function is to detect a lack of motion.
 This process works closely with the TTR’s End Film, which is loosely attached to the Fiberboard Core.
-When the TTR reaches the end of its roll, the constant rotating motion will detach the End Film from the Fiberboard Core and the Ribbon Unwind will cease its rotations.
+When the TTR reaches the end of its roll, the constant rotating motion will detach the End Film from the Fiberboard Core, and the Ribbon Unwind will cease its rotations.
 The End Core Sensor will detect this lack of motion and notify the internal computer to stop printing.

 SUBSTRATE COMPONENTS